-While their baby boy was still in the cradle, George and Flora McDonald issued him a challenge: They named him after not one but two famous men—Shakespeare and the fourth president of the United States.
+While their newborn son still lay in his cradle, parents George and Flora McDonald issued their cooing tabula rasa a challenge by way of nomenclature: They named him after not one but two famous men—Shakespeare and the fourth president of the United States.

-In 1896 McDonald formed a political partnership with railroad capitalist Edward Howland Robinson Green (son of Hetty Green, “the Witch of Wall Street,” richest woman in America, and notorious miser).
+In 1896 McDonald formed a political partnership with railroad capitalist Edward Howland Robinson Green (son of Hetty Green, “the Witch of Wall Street,” who was the richest woman in America and a notorious miser).
 Both men were leaders in the Texas Republican Party’s Black and Tan faction, a group of African-Americans and whites who shared leadership roles.
-In 1896, when Texas Republican Party Chairman Norris Wright Cuney was unseated by the GOP faction Cuney called the “Lily-White Movement,” McDonald replaced him, becoming perhaps the most powerful African-American politician in the South.
-(Photo from History and Directory of Fort Worth, 1907.)
+In 1896, when Texas Republican Party Chairman Norris Wright Cuney was unseated by the GOP faction that Cuney called the “Lily-White Movement,” McDonald replaced him, becoming perhaps the most powerful African-American politician in the South.
+(Photo from The Life of William Madison McDonald, 1925.)

 McDonald moved from Forney in Kaufman County to Fort Worth about 1906.
 Here he built a grand three-story house on East Terrell Street.
 He patterned his new house after the house of George Martin, the man who had last owned McDonald’s father before emancipation.
 (Photo from The Life of William Madison McDonald, 1925.)

 In Fort Worth McDonald continued to be active in politics and civic affairs.
 He also was active in business.
 The Dallas Morning News said McDonald was “probably Texas’s first black millionaire.”

-In 1912 he founded the city’s first African-American bank, the Fraternal Bank and Trust Company.
+McDonald’s bank became the main depository of assets of the state’s African-American Masonic lodges.
 This full-page ad in the Dallas Express is from 1919.
 (Photo from UNT Libraries.)

-Current lodge state officer Willie High Coleman Jr. of Houston said, “Gooseneck is probably the reason that the Prince Hall Grand Lodge is in Fort Worth.”
+Fort Worth’s Prince Hall lodge hall, now located in Poly, continues to be the fraternal organization’s state headquarters.
+Current lodge Grand Senior Warden Willie High Coleman Jr. of Houston said, “Gooseneck is probably the reason that the Prince Hall Grand Lodge is in Fort Worth.”